The Art of MFF

 Ashes of War

-The photo below, taken in our workshop, shows two tons of cast-iron shrapnel gathered from a single farmland field in the Kherson region.
+The photo below, taken in MFF’s workshop, shows two tons of cast-iron shrapnel gathered from a single farmland field in the Kherson region.
 This “ash of war” was sown into Ukrainian soil by the arrival of the Russian “liberators.”

 It is precisely these silent witnesses to immense human tragedy that become the raw material for our works of art.